Theme Customization

 #1a5276).
 This is useful when you have exact brand colors from a style guide.

-Preview Area
+Live Preview

 Resetting the Theme

-Resetting the theme removes all customizations — there's no "undo."
+Resetting removes all customizations — there's no "undo."
 If you've spent time customizing your theme, consider noting your hex values before resetting.
 Theme changes are recorded in the audit log, so you can reference previous values there if needed.

 When choosing colors, ensure sufficient contrast for accessibility.
 Text should be readable against its background — dark text on light backgrounds, or light text on dark backgrounds.
 The default fellos theme has been designed with accessibility in mind.